Haunted by four-legged ghosts in St. Augustine, a 12-year-old must help vengeful shadow-pets find rest or watch them pick off his family one-by-one.

 Wow.
 So we made it to 2017!
 Yay.
 I’m excited about sharing so many great books this year.
 You can see some of them already posted on my 2017 Reading List.
 You may also notice that I have a new feature in my sidebar.
 You’ll find buttons that take you to a list of my past reviews based on the book’s target age or genre of the books.
 I’m also working on creating a master list of reviews so you can skim the whole list pretty easily.
 I hope to have that posted by the end of February.

 On a hunt, Arud faces one of the ferine, a terrifying wolf with serrated teeth and murderous heart.
 He escapes home, but the wolf follows, and his mother begs him to go, taking his sister with him, to a village weeks away.
 Confused and frustrated at the secrets he knows his mother keeps, Arud takes Lykke and together they travel as quickly as possible.
 They must reach the village before the next moon frees all the ferine from the Dreadlands and allows them to hunt freely.
 A beautiful girl joins Arud and Lykke on their way.
-She tells him of a prophecy and a ritual which could … Continue reading →
+She tells him of a prophecy and a … Continue reading →

 Several years ago, I reviewed a book called Clifton Chase and the Arrow of Light by Jaimie Engle.
 Since then, I’ve been impressed with Jaimie’s passion to educate kids about standing up against bullying.
 Her book addresses the issue, but she doesn’t stop there.
 Jaimie also visits schools to speak about bullying and how to combat it.
 I asked her to share some of her insights with us here today.